The Algorithms logo

 """

-Choose first alpha ;steps:
+Choose first alpha

-1:First loop over all sample
+1: First loop over all samples

-2:Second loop over all non-bound samples till all non-bound samples does not
+2: Second loop over all non-bound samples until no non-bound samples violate

-condition samples after first loop.
+after the first loop.

 """